CLI reference

 Install the CLI

-For macOS, you can install the Knock CLI using homebrew.
+For macOS, you can install the Knock CLI using Homebrew.
 Once the CLI is installed you can call it by using the knock

 command in your terminal.